caerwynj/notes/inferno-pico.md

 Compile native inferno using gcc.
 Build an inferno-os kernel image using the Pico SDK and GCC.

-Plan is to use Plan 9 compilers to generate arm binary to program RP2040.
+Use Plan 9 compilers to generate arm binary to program RP2040.

 Get blink code to run on Pico using 5c/5a, etc.